top of page

 What is Knee Replacement Surgery?

-Knee replacement surgery is a medical intervention aimed at replacing the damaged or worn-out surfaces of the knee joint with artificial materials.
-Typically, this procedure is recommended when arthritis, particularly osteoarthritis, rheumatoid arthritis, or traumatic arthritis, has caused irreversible damage to the knee.
 These conditions lead to pain, stiffness, and reduced mobility, which can severely impact a person’s quality of life.
 During the surgery, the surgeon replaces the damaged cartilage and bone with metal implants that mimic the original structure of the knee.
 In some cases, a plastic component is also inserted to cushion and facilitate smoother movement.
+Read this detailed guide on post-knee replacement physiotherapy for faster, pain-free healing.

 Anatomy of the Knee Joint

 To better understand the surgery, it's important to grasp the knee's anatomy.
 The knee joint is one of the most complex and largest joints in the body, comprising bones, muscles, ligaments, tendons, and cartilage.
+After surgery, correct sitting posture plays a crucial role in joint protection and recovery.

 • Bones: The knee connects three main bones: the femur (thighbone), tibia (shinbone), and patella (kneecap).